biojs/edu/series/graduates/20_basics.md

 ?
 Is this correct?
 Yes
 ~~~

 `slush` already prefills some files and creates a dummy test.
-When we later state
+When we later create
 files you will need to replace them.

 3) Export your component
 ------------------------

 Now it is time to export your component in order to provide your functionality with the other BioJS components or in your module (e.g your first test case).
-We use [CommonJS Syntax](http://wiki.commonjs.org/wiki/Modules/1.1) to export modules in BioJS.
+We use the [CommonJS Syntax](http://wiki.commonjs.org/wiki/Modules/1.1) to export modules in BioJS.
+So let us start with the ground work for the parser - we use `read_static` to make this tutorial super easy for you ;-)
+In the next tutorial we will show you how to read the entire list.

 We can export the parser in the following way: